urbit/urbit.org-reloaded/content/blog/creating-sigils.md

 Another influence: international maritime signal flags.
 We like these not only because of their striking visual qualities, but also because they correspond with a letter system, just like our sigils.
 Each one conveys useful information; for example, “Keep clear of me; I am maneuvering with difficulty,” a flag we all feel like raising from time to time.
 This influence was key to the idea that pairing symbol to phoneme was a possibility.

-You can see the whole collection of our visual research here: [https://www.are.na/tlon/2019-sigils-research](https://www.are.na/tlon/2019-sigils-research)
+You can see the whole collection of our visual research [here](https://www.are.na/tlon/2019-sigils-research).

 Ultimately, we didn’t specifically draw on any of these influences very consciously.
 The goal of visual research is to get a sense of the territory, what has been tried, and what works.
 We think these threads of prior work are evident in the final result — you can *feel* them, but it’s tough to point to them individually.